colcob98/code-quiz/README.md

 This web application quizzes students and job applicants on their knowledge of JavaScript fundamentals.
 With a built-in local storage feature, it is also a great way of comparing the user's progress against peers.

-Special attention was given to
+Special attention was given to Web API functionality to enhance application interactivity.

 ## Usage